ues-io/uesio/README.md

 Sandalone libs are located in the `libs` folder.
 These libs are components of the applications or container for sharing code between applications and libs, such as the `constants` lib.

 The monorepo is managed by a tool called [nx](https://nx.dev/).
-`nx` has the particularity of having one single `pacakge.json` for the whole monorepo.
+`nx` that has the particularity of having one single `package.json` for the whole monorepo.

 The `workspace.json` file holds the configuration on how each application and lib should be built, tested, linted.